SarEnderTarkanson/expense-tracker-widget/README.md

 *npm install*

-5 - Once all the necessary dependencies are installed, please run the following commands in the command prompt to start the json-server in two separate command prompts (*for Windows*) or terminals (*for MacOS*):
+5 - Once all the necessary dependencies are installed, please run the following commands in to start the json-server in two separate command prompts (*for Windows*) or terminals (*for MacOS*):

 *npx json-server -p 3500 -w data/categories.json*